 - Baseball/Softball/Lacrosse: Email Jerod Cronquist or call 970-674-3480

-All volunteers/instructors in Windsor Parks, Recreation and Culture shall submit to a background check to be conducted on each volunteer for any parks, recreation and culture program.
-Checks will remain confidential.
+All volunteers/instructors shall submit to a background check to be conducted on each individual for any Parks, Recreation and Culture program position.
+Background checks will remain confidential.
 Individuals will not be allowed to volunteer/instruct until a completed background check has been received and approved by the Town of Windsor.
 A person shall be disqualified and prohibited from serving as a volunteer if the person has been found guilty of one of the following crimes:

 - All sex offenses - regardless of the amount of time since the offense.